lpalbou/geneontology.github.io/_docs/about.md

 ### The GO Consortium is funded by the National Human Genome Research Institute (US National Institutes of Health), grant number [HG002273](https://projectreporter.nih.gov/project_info_details.cfm?aid=9209989).

-[^1]: Well lucky for you, I've included more information in footnote form.